MichaelsPlayground/NfcNdefExample/readme.md

 ## Can I read and/or write protect my NDEF message ?

-The answers are "no" and "yes", meaning: you cannot (password) protect your NDEF message for any reading but you can protect the data against any altering.
+The answers are "no" and "yes", meaning: **you cannot (password) reading protect your NDEF message but you can protect the data against any altering (write protection).

 Icons: https://www.freeiconspng.com/images/nfc-icon